 The Duke Health Informatics Short Course, led by Dr. W. Ed Hammond, is designed to provide an intense and comprehensive overview of the field of health informatics to health care organizations that have a need for their employees to develop a greater understanding of health informatics.

 Interested in learning more?
-Download our brochure or email us to learn how we can work with you to create a tailored course with engaging lectures and interactive exercises — all customized through topics you select to best suit your organization’s needs.
+Download the DCHI_Short Course brochure or email us to learn how we can work with you to create a tailored course with engaging lectures and interactive exercises — all customized through topics you select to best suit your organization’s needs.

 Who Should Attend?